usnistgov/ZandrEA/README.md

 1. Development: Intended for software evaluation and development purposes.
 This is the default build environment.
 2. Production: although ZandrEA should NOT be used in any production capacity (see [Current Status](#current-status) below), a more streamlined, better-performing "production" build is available.
 This build pre-generates all the web pages so they can be directly and immediately served instead, reducing overhead.
 Most or all debugging capabilities have been stripped out.
 You might use this on a longer-running test installation, for example, where you want more stability and less overhead.

+## How to work with this repo

+We highly recommend creating your own fork of this repo so that you can customize it for your particular environment and needs.

+If there are changes you think should be integrated with the base project, please submit them as a [Pull Request](https://github.com/usnistgov/ZandrEA/pulls).
+In general, we will only be accepting changes that apply to basic functionality that all users will need or can use.
+Our intention is not to make substantial changes to the base repo since that will make integration of those changes into all of the customized forks difficult.
+See [README-how-to-update-your-fork](./README-how-to-update-your-fork.md) for a quick overview.
+More detailed explanations and methods can be found via Google.

+If you experience any bugs, please submit them as [Issues](https://github.com/usnistgov/ZandrEA/issues).

 ## System Requirements

 The use of Docker allows for very minimal system requirements and a programatic, scripted build process that is portable across any type of system that can run Docker.